infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/directives/loading-state.md

 Ideally, the component should only be handling one loading/error state for one data source observable.
 If the component is handling multiple independent data source observables, it is probably best to consider splitting up the component into multiple components.

-If you really do need to handle multiple data source observables from the same component, you will not be able to extend `ComponentWithLoadingState` because it can only handle one source observable.
+If you really do need to handle multiple data source observables from the same component, you will not be able to extend `LoadingState` because it can only handle one source observable.
 In such cases, use `publicLoadingState` and `privateLoadingState` to create multiple sets of loading state observables.
 Here is a quick example:

 ```ts
 class MyComponent {